Chicago Pneumatic: History

 1904 was the year of expansion for CP.
 Offices were opened in England, Canada, and Germany; and new lines of products had been developed such as air tools and rock drills.

-In 1912, CP began to produce an horizontal 2-cycle semi-Diesel oil engine to power CP compressors.
+In 1912, CP began to produce a horizontal 2-cycle semi-Diesel oil engine to power CP compressors.
 One year later, CP finalized the Simplate valve; it deleted valve gear, offered controllability with high speeds and brought more capacity.

 In 1925, CP manufactured the Benz Diesel engine that was used in various racing cars in Europe at that time.
 The same year, CP began manufacturing rotary oil-well drilling equipment.

+The CP monogram design trademark (USPTO Serial No. 71299042) was filed on April 18, 1930, covering pneumatic tools, air compressors, and related apparatus.

 In 1939, CP designed and manufactured the world’s first impact wrench, both pneumatic and electric versions.

 CP developed the “hot dimpling machine” in response to war effort demands, a device heating rivets to 1000 °F and using 100,000 pounds/inch² of pressure to squeeze the rivet head into its final shape.